Existence of Antiparticles as an Indication of Finiteness of Nature: Modular IRs of the so(2,3) algebra

 In standard Poincare and AdS theories there also exist IRs with negative energies.
 They can be constructed by analogy with positive energy IRs.
 Instead of Eq. (\ref{15}) one can require the existence of the vector $e_0'$ such that

-where the quantities $q_1,q_2$ are the same as they are for positive energy IRs.
-It is obvious that positive and negative energy IRs are fully independent since the spectrum of the operator $M^{05}$ for such IRs is positive and negative, respectively.
-However, {\it the modular analog of a positive energy IR characterized by $q_1,q_2$ in Eq. (\ref{15}), and the modular analog of a negative energy IR characterized by the same values of $q_1,q_2$ in Eq. (\ref{26}) represent the same modular IR.} This is the crucial difference between the standard quantum theory and GFQT, and a proof is given below.
+where the quantities $q_1,q_2$ are the same as for positive energy IRs.
+It is obvious that positive and negative energy IRs are fully independent since the spectrum of the operator $M^{04}$ for such IRs is positive and negative, respectively.
+However, the following theorem indicates to a crucial difference between standard theory and GFQT.

+{\bf Theorem 3:} {\it The modular analog of the positive energy IR characterized by $q_1,q_2$ in Eq. (\ref{15}), and the modular analog of the negative energy IR characterized by the same values of $q_1,q_2$ in Eq. (\ref{26}) represent the same modular IR.}